Albertzue/learning_notes/aws/DOP-C02/mock_answer.md

 A
 BDF !
 ALB access Log
 A
-C !
-A
+C ! aws exam prefer to  use lambda to run script to script itself A
 ADE
 BCE
 C
 D
 BD
-A
-C
+A  C for something change use eventbridge is better than cloudwatch C
 CE !
+AC
 D
 C
-C
+C D
 ABF
 D
 C